raicubogdan/hyperskill_projects/CLI_news_reader/README.md

 pip install bs4
 ```

-To run the program, go to the root folder of the program in your terminal:
+To run in Linux terminal from root folder:
 ```bash
 python main.py
 ```